Gen Y, Gen X or Baby Boomer – here’s why super contributions are important

 If you are a Baby Boomer …

 Super is still a very tax-effective investment.
-Contributions from your pre tax income are only taxed at 15% (or 30% if you earn more than $300,000 – $250,000 from 1 July 2017) and earnings on investments in super are only taxed at a maximum 15%.
+Contributions from your pre tax income are only taxed at 15% (or 30% if you earn more than $250,000) and earnings on investments in super are only taxed at a maximum 15%.

 By now you have most likely paid off your major expenses such as your mortgage and your kids’ education.
 So now may be a good time to consider how much spare money you could contribute to super.
-For the 2016-17 financial year, you can make concessional contributions of up to $35,000 (this changes to $25,000 after 30 June 2017).
+You can make concessional contributions of up to $25,000.
 But remember that these include your employer’s contributions, not just your salary sacrifice contributions.

-If you are considering how to invest the proceeds of the sale of non-super assets, you can make non-concessional contributions of up to $180,000 each financial year (and up to $540,000 in any one financial year by taking advantage of the ‘bring forward’ provisions) – note the limit will be $100,000 (and up to $300,000) from 1 July 2017.
+If you are considering how to invest the proceeds of the sale of non-super assets, you can make non-concessional contributions of up to $100,000 each financial year (and up to $300,000 in any one financial year by taking advantage of the ‘bring forward’ provisions), as long as your total super balance is under $1.4 million.
 This will help you to boost your super even further.

 The non-concessional contributions cap and the general cap for concessional contributions are subject to indexation.
 The caps for 2018-19 will be published during 2017-18.